 In organisations, as mentioned in the first blog post of this series, we have two different kinds of Organisational Clogging.
 We have the clogging of people and also the clogging of the activities to be solved, and in these two blog posts, about the too many people and too many queues of activities symptoms, there is more information about details.
 There are actually two more symptoms regarding people and activities that will be brought up later in this series, to complete the symptoms from Organisational Clogging.

-Here is how it looks in the Prefilled Root Cause Analysis Map so far, when we put the pictures from earlier blog posts all together, so we get the whole chain of symptoms for the Organisational Clogging symptom.
+Here is how it looks in the Prefilled Problem Picture Analysis Map so far, when we put the pictures from earlier blog posts all together, so we get the whole chain of symptoms for the Organisational Clogging symptom.

 Remember also that people and activities are important, since they are the beginning and the end our start organisation definition, “People that interact to solve activities with interdependencies” respectively, see this blog post for information about the start and our total organisation definition.